free-audio/clap/spec.rst

 Available configurations
 ````````````````````````

-It is possible to discover a plugin's by calling
+It is possible to discover a plugin's channel configurations by calling
 ``plugin->get_channels_configs(plugin);``.
 It returns a newly allocated linked
 list of configurations.
 It is the responsability of the host to free the list.